 Well, it is hard for a team of HR professionals, no matter how experienced, to judge the potential of the different CV and resumes that ends up on their table.
 Or deciphering if that Linkedin profile you’ve come across is the perfect match.

 A bad hire is every HR’s worst nightmare.
 Not only are bad hires more expensive, but they can also cause a host of other problems such as; dampened morale, decreased teamwork, decreased productivity, and reputational damage.

-Now that you’ve understood the importance of employee personas, here are some steps to effectively create employee personas:
+Now that you’ve understood the importance of employee personas, here are some quick, easy steps to effectively create employee personas: